damjan18/online_sales_analysis/README.md

 ## About

-This project is used for analyzing and operating online stores products.
+-This project is used for analyzing and operating online stores products.

+-Cart class contains methods for operating with cart system.

+-Product class is used for making new products.

+-ProductManager class is use for managing products.

 ## How to Contribute